Tom Hanks Geppetto stay motion Pinocchio Selena Gomez cooking HBO

 Hanks is in talks to play “Pinocchio” creator and wood-carver, Geppetto.

-The “Forrest Gump” actor was reportedly within the movie a number of years in the past when Paul King was set to direct, however after studying the brand-new script, Hanks is now wanting extra severely at “carving” out a while for the position.
+The “Forrest Gump” actor was reportedly within the movie a number of years in the past when Paul King was set to direct, however after studying the brand-new script, Hanks is now trying extra significantly at “carving” out a while for the function.

 Talks are early, however many are hoping that Zemeckis can puppeteer him into the half for good.